tylermmorton/tmpl/README.md

 </html>
 ```

-When you call `tmpl.Compile` on a template struct, it will recursively compile all the nested templates.
-You can then render the top-level template and all of its nested templates will be rendered as well, as long as they are referenced by the Go template's native `template` directive.
-Here is the updated code:
+Here is the updated Go code:

 ```go
 package main